Winning the Wrong Way

 I didn’t just hit second place once.
 I hit it twice against strong competition.
 Even better, when I reviewed my stats, I was hitting personal bests across multiple performance categories.
 My goal had been met multiple times, and my improvement was measurable, repeatable, and earned.

 One day earlier this month, I went to class.
 Max wasn’t there.
-Now, I didn’t feel great physically, and while I gave it my “all” in that class, at least the “all” that I had available that morning, I knew my performance wasn’t exceptional.
+I didn’t feel great physically.
+While I gave it my “all” in that class, at least the “all” that I had available that morning, I knew my performance wasn’t exceptional.
 Then I checked the results.

 Outcome goals tell you if you won.
 Performance goals tell you if you earned it.